TGiles/static-site/blog/posts/2021/async-cold-brew.md

 - Start dryer
 - Start folding non-existent clean laundry
 - Put non-existent clean laundry away

 This sequence is **definitely** not the way to do laundry!
-We need to wait when the steps tell us to wait, but we don't need to _actively wait_ for this task to finish...we can do other things in the mean time!
+We need to wait when the steps tell us to wait, but we don't need to _actively wait_ for this task to finish...we can do other things in the meantime!

 For the other case, hand washing and hand drying, let's see where things differ and where things are similar:
 - Gather dirty laundry